-Here are some strategies that smart college presidents are deploying to fortify and turnaround institutions:
+Here are nine strategies that smart colleges are deploying to fortify and turnaround their institutions:

-4. Lead with strengths.
+2. Lead with strengths.
 Focus on the programs where the school has strengths and build from there.
-Or, as Dean Edward Snyder of Yale Business school says in New York Times: ‘‘Give up the undifferentiated, multi-brass-ring strategy of best recruiters, best students, best facilities, blah, blah, blah.’’
+Or, as Dean Edward Snyder of Yale Business school says in New York Times: ‘Give up the undifferentiated, multi-brass-ring strategy of best recruiters, best students, best facilities, blah, blah, blah.’

-None of these strategies are workable without a strategic leader and a hustling team packed with practical wisdom.
+None of these strategies are workable without a leader who leans in, and a senior team that hustles.

 What successful turnaround strategies are you seeing out there?